Museo diocesano di Lanciano: Room 6: Display of "Dressed" Statues

 This room showcases the "dressed" statues, known as "canocchie" in Abruzzese folklore, which typically consist only of hands and heads mounted on an iron skeletal structure.
 From private collections and churches in Lanciano, several 18th-century Neapolitan works are featured, including an interesting Sant'Anna Metterza with the Child Mary and Saint Nicholas of Bari dressed in paper.
-Noteworthy statues include Saint Clare from the church of the same name, dating to the 19th century, and an Saint Anthony of Padua from the Convent of the Observant Friars Minor in Lanciano.
+Noteworthy statues include Saint Clare from the church of the same name, dating to the 19th century, and a Saint Anthony of Padua from the Convent of the Observant Friars Minor in Lanciano.

 The statue, larger than life-size to fit the niche in the church, originally stood in the Church of Santa Chiara and San Filippo Neri on Corso Roma.
 Santa Chiara holds a spherical pyx in her hands, made of gilded metal, which is an iconic element symbolizing Saint Clare of Assisi and is associated with the emblem of the Order of Poor Clares.
 From the southern region is the Sorrowful Madonna from the 19th century, carved and painted wood with embossed and chiseled silver, from a private collection, likely used in a bedroom setting as an object of familial devotion.

 On the wall, there is a large display panel that recounts the tradition of making "dressed" statues in Abruzzo and the ritual of dressing them.
 Also from the southern region is the Immaculate Madonna from the 18th century, carved and painted wood, still wearing its original clothing, delicately made of silk and well-preserved.